piotrostr/listen/README.md

 Listen to new large transactions on Raydium V4

+Swap using Jupiter V6 API

 ## Usage

+### Listening on new swaps

 Requires env var of `RPC_URL` with some quota, set the size of buffer for new transactions and the worker count that process incoming transactions